roychshao/TANET2023-JPetStore-OpenTelemetry/README.md

 download form https://opentelemetry.io/docs/collector/getting-started/, and use config.yaml to startup

-* Last, we can run the project by
+* Last, the modify the mysql settings to your mysql connection in main/src/main/resources
+and run the following in /main
 ```
-cd main \
 ./exec.sh
 ```
 in exec.sh is the startup command of JPetStore